winjw7/WordWhipperServer/README.md

-An authoritative server for the game of Word Whipper that handles all networking for clients.
+An authoritative server for the game of Word Whipper (Scrabble Clone) that handles all networking for clients.